rick-yao/dotfiles/README.md

 #### MacOS

-1. Update the home name of your mac
+1. Update the hostname of your mac
 2. execute command

 ```bash